git-for-windows/git-for-windows.github.io/Continuous-Integration-(CI).md

 # _Attention !_ #
-_As of 2016-09-08 the CI services mentioned blow are no longer active.
+_As of 2016-09-08 the CI services mentioned below are no longer active.
 Dscho is currently working on CI based on Visual Studio Team Services.
 No ETA yet, though..._

 ***